 🔹 Point-of-sale displays

-🔹 Event-specific merchandising
+🔹 Event merchandising

 🔹 Reduced signal strength